threeplanetssoftware/apple_cloud_notes_parser/README.md

 3. ... generating CSV roll-ups of each account, folder, note, and embedded object within them
 4. ... rebuilding the notes as an HTML file to browse and see as they would be displayed on the phone
 5. ... amending the NoteStore.sqlite database to include plaintext and decompressed objects to interact with in other tools
-6. ... from iTunes logical backups, physical backups, or single files
+6. ... from iTunes logical backups, physical backups, single files, and directly from Mac versions
 7. ... displaying tables as actual tables and ripping the embedded images from the backup and putting them into a folder with the other output files for review.

 ## Usage